 Do you have any students in your family, or are you a student yourself?
-If so, then the American Opportunity Tax Credit may help you decrease your tax obligations for 2009 and 2010.
-Like the Hope Credit, you can claim this new tax credit for tuition and certain fees you pay for higher education either last year or in 2010.
+If so, then the American Opportunity Tax Credit may help you decrease your tax obligations.
+Like the old Hope Credit, you can claim this new tax credit for tuition and certain fees you pay for higher education either last year.
 But there have been some changes to the benefit of students and those who claim students.

 Below is a list of the new changes for the American Opportunity tax credit.